ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 generated all the data for the strategy histograms in this post using [this very adhoc Rust code](https://github.com/ckw017/hyper-wordle).
 Some interesting open questions are:
 * What's the best mix of two starting words (i.e. lowest average score)?
-Intuitively, some strategies might "synergize" with each other better than others depending on if the structure of their decision trees tend to lead to more deductions.
+Intuitively, some starting words might "synergize" with each other better than others if the structure of their decision trees tend to lead to more deductions.
 * My winning strategy only behaves non-deterministically on the first turn, when we randomly use 10 different guesses despite every word having identical feedback at that point (i.e. no feedback).
 Can we get further improvements by behaving non-deterministically on later turns?
-* The deduction strategy only removes words from the possibility pool when we're *certain* that they must be somewhere else.
+* The deduction strategy only removes words from the possibility pool when we're *certain* they must be somewhere else.
 Is there a way to "fuzzily" refine our possibilities to values other than 0, e.g. "this word is likely to be in position A, so it's less likely to be in position B"?
-* Are there any other games/scenarios where combining multiple suboptimal strategies outcompetes a strategy that would normally be stronger?
+* Are there any other games/scenarios where combining multiple suboptimal strategies outcompetes a strategy which would normally be stronger?
 * Should I find less convoluted things to do with my free time?

 If you enjoyed reading this, this entire writeup was actually much longer before